INSURANCE 101

 What are the most common coverage limits for companies like mine?

 Just like with any other insurance policy, there is no universal coverage that works for everyone.
 Each company is going to have slightly varying coverage needs.
-However, there are some specific areas you can evaluate to find out how much coverage is right for your organization.
+As a general rule of thumb, bigger businesses benefit from more coverage.
+Below are sample guidelines for Cyber and Errors & Omissions coverage by company stage.

 Additionally, when considering business interruption coverage, assessing the worst-case scenarios around downtime and the recovery period is helpful when selecting your business interruption limit.